White Wolf (comics): Fictional character biography

 After his parents died in a plane crash in Wakanda, Hunter was adopted by King T'Chaka.
 Being a white foreigner, Hunter was viewed with suspicion and even contempt by the cautious Wakandans.
 Despite this, he developed a true love for Wakanda as one of his adopted homeland's staunchest patriots.
 Hunter knew he would never ascend to the throne with T'Challa as the true heir and, feeling cheated, developed deep jealousy for him.
-He drove himself to be the best Wakandan possible in an attempt to upstage his adopted brother, becoming the leader of Hatut Zeraze, the secret police of Wakanda.
+He drove himself to be the best Wakandan possible in an attempt to upstage his adopted brother, becoming the leader of the Hatut Zeraze, the secret police of Wakanda.

 When the current Black Panther disbands the Hatut Zeraze due to their brutality, White Wolf and his subordinates leave Wakanda to work as mercenaries.
 Though resentful of this situation, White Wolf still harbors a love for his adopted home country and agrees to aid Black Panther when necessary.

-During the "Dark Reign" storyline, Quasimodo researched White Wolf for Norman Osborn.
-He recommends to Osborn to have a brief alliance with White Wolf when it comes to dealing with Wakanda's defenses.
-In the longer term, White Wolf would view Osborn as an enemy.

 Hunter became displeased that T'Challa abdicated the Wakandan throne to protect Hell's Kitchen, Manhattan (T'Challa's goal was to test himself after recent losses and Matt Murdock needed time to heal after recent events).
 In retaliation, he killed some people to take the Black Panther mantle from T'Challa.
 When Black Panther defeated White Wolf, he was told that Wakanda has no place for murderers.

-During the "Empyre" storyline, White Wolf and the Hatut Zeraze appeared among the Wakandans who fought the Cotati in Khartoum.

-At the time when Wakanda transitioned into a parliamentary democracy, White Wolf started sowing discord into Wakanda by taking advantage of the "Wakanda Forever" movement and infecting immigrants to Wakanda with a bioweapon he obtained.
-White Wolf was defeated by Captain America and Nomad (Ian Rogers) and remanded to the Mohanndan prison.
+When Wakanda transitioned into a parliamentary democracy, White Wolf sows discord in Wakanda by taking advantage of the "Wakanda Forever" movement and infecting immigrants to Wakanda with a bioweapon he obtained.
+White Wolf is defeated by Captain America and Nomad (Ian Rogers) and remanded to the Mohanndan prison.

-Revolutionary later sprung White Wolf from prison and they kidnapped Ian Rogers as part of a plot to unleash the forces of Dimension Z. Both of them were defeated by both Captain Americas alongside the Dimension Z monsters.
+White Wolf seizes power in Dimension Z and allows the dimension's power to corrupt him, transforming him into a humanoid white wolf.
+He forms a tentative alliance with Bucky Barnes, who he betrays in a bid to gain more power.
+White Wolf is ultimately thwarted by Captain America and Falcon.